 In some ways, yes…but that’s not the whole story.

-A well structured schedule is going to help guide you through easy runs, rest days, how long to run, how hard to run and cutback weeks.
+A well-structured schedule is going to help guide you through easy runs, rest days, how long to run, how/when to run hard, and cutback weeks.

 Consistency is the secret sauce of endurance.
 Aim to follow your training plan as consistently as possible.
 It’s better to have multiple weeks of moderate effort than sporadic intense training followed by burnout.